programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-11.png" alt="Scatter plot that uses scale_colour_manual() to change the colors of the scatterplot points." caption="Figure 11.
 Using scale_colour_manual() to change the colors of the scatter plot's points." %}

 However, you can also simply rely on predefined color scales, such as the [color brewer palettes](http://colorbrewer2.org).
-When possible, this is better.
+It's better to use these whenever possible, because choosing the right colors for visualizations is a very complicated issue (for instance, avoiding colors that are not distinguishable by people with impaired vision).
 Fortunately, ggplot2 comes with `scale_colour_brewer()` already [integrated](http://ggplot2.tidyverse.org/reference/scale_brewer.html):

 ```